bytecodealliance/wamr-python/docs/design.md

 libc.printf(b"Hello, an int %d, a float %f, a string %s\n", c_int(1), c_doulbe(3.14), "World!")
 ```

-#### inline

-`static inline` funtions are hidden by compilers by default.
-So, it will not
-create wrappers for those unvisiable symbols.

 #### Use `c_bool` to represent `wasm_mutability_t `

 - `True` for `WASM_CONST`